Nodes are used to host graphical objects like paths and controls that can be arranged and manipulated on a diagram page.

 The diagram control has a predefined set of commands.
 Some of the standard commands are mapped to keyboard shortcuts.
 It is also possible to configure new commands and key combinations.

-Automatic layouts are used to arrange nodes automatically based on a pre-defined layout logic.
-There is built-in support for an organizational chart layout, a hierarchical tree layout, a symmetric layout, and a radial tree layout.
+Automatic layouts are used to arrange nodes automatically based on a predefined layout logic.
+There is built-in support for organizational chart layout, hierarchical tree layout, symmetric layout, and radial tree layout.

 The overview control is used to improve the navigation experience when exploring large diagrams.
 It displays a small preview of the full diagram page that allows users to perform operations such as zooming and panning within it.

 A swim lane is a visual element used in process flow diagrams or flowcharts.
-A swim lane may be arranged either horizontally or vertically.
-It has built-in lanes and phases where nodes can be added to it.
-It has rich interactive features and automatic alignment options, which makes editing easy.
+Swim lanes may be arranged either horizontally or vertically.
+A swim lane diagram has built-in lanes and phases where nodes can be added to it.
+It has rich interactive features and auto-alignment options, which makes editing easy.

-A diagram’s state can be persisted to JSOM format and then loaded back using serialization.
+A diagram’s state can be persisted to JSON format and then be loaded back using serialization.

 Diagrams can be easily exported as .png, .jpeg, .bmp, and .svg image files, and can also be printed as documents.

 There are several other features available to enhance the diagramming experience.